afroisalreadyinu/practical-ansible-intro/readme.md

 ## Who is Ansible on my server?

-One thing that is relatively confusing with Ansible is who the fuck you actually are on a server.
-There are a number of different configs, command line switches, and playbook options that have an effect on the user Ansible runs commands as.
+One thing that is relatively confusing with Ansible is who the hell you actually are on a server.
+There are a number of different configuration options, command line switches, and playbook options that have an effect on the user Ansible runs the actions under.
 Here is a tiny playbook that we will use to print the Ansible user (can be found in `examples/part1/whoami.yml`):

 ```yml
 - hosts: server